What is World Kindness Day?

 World Kindness Day Activities

 Give compliments.
 Smile at strangers.
 Hold a door open.
 Give up your seat on a crowded train.
-Do at least three random acts and see what magic follows!
+Perform at least three random acts of kindness and see what magic follows!

 Kindness and connection go hand-in-hand.
 Take a few extra minutes to hug your loved ones and friends today.
-They'll wonder what got into you, but after the first 10 seconds of they hug, we promise they're going to melt.
+They might wonder what got into you, but they’ll appreciate it nonetheless!

-We're serious about you being kind to yourself, today, too.
+You should be kind to yourself, today, too.
 Write a short (or long) poem highlighting the things you appreciate about yourself and your life.
-Read it out loud to yourself, in front of a mirror.
-You may just fall in love!

 Why We Love World Kindness Day